orstavik/JoiComponents/book/chapter8_routing/Pattern3_HashDotsRoutes.md

 ## Intro: RouteMap

+//todo: Commonly, the router does three tasks:
+1. parse the given path into a data object.
+2. Convert shortcuts into full paths based on a set of rules
+3. link the path with an actionable object.

 Principally, a "route" is a translation of one path into another path.
 "Routing" is beneficial as it support: